Blog comments are a relic from a bygone era.

 Value Tactic #2: Ask Thoughtful Questions

 Was an idea presented in the post that you didn’t fully understand?
-Did you want the author to expand on a certain point?
-Did the post spark an inquiry?
+Maybe you want the author to expand on a certain point?

 Asking thoughtful questions is an excellent way to build relationships because it starts a one-on-one conversation with the blogger.